traefik/traefik/docs/content/middlewares/retry.md

 _mandatory_

-The `attempts` option defines how many times to try sending the request.
+The `attempts` option defines how many times the request should be retried.